ALIGN-analoglayout/ALIGN-public/compose/README.md

 		% make docker-down

+## Native Environment Flow

-The second option is to invoke a native Linux environment flow without using containers, where the same Makefile can be used to issue native Linux build commands:
+The second option is to invoke a native Linux environment flow without using containers, where the same Makefile can be used to issue native Linux build commands.
+The downside to a native environment is that all software requirements must be built into the native environment, including handling any version conflicts, and when a new component is needed, it and its environment need to be integrated before any testing can start.
+The Makefile expects the Python general/ environment to be in the working directory.

+Here are the sequence of commands needed to invoke make in a native environment.

 		% export ALIGN_WORK_DIR=<your Linux working area>
 		% cd $ALIGN_WORK_DIR
 		% ln -s $ALIGN_HOME/compose/Makefile .
 		% make DESIGN=<design>

+### A Monolithic Docker Container for the ALIGN flow
 We have provided a Dockerfile in compose/Dockerfile.native that builds up a monolithic Linux environment to help test the functionality of operating in a native environment.It is hard to keep it centrally up to date, so as components add more dependencies, this file may be out of date.
 But it serves as a starting point for the full environment.
 The container can be built as a service called fullbuild-service.
-You can then run the above commands in the container:
+You can then run the above commands in the container as if it were your native environment as shown below:

 		% cd $ALIGN_HOME/compose
 		% docker-compose up -d fullbuild-service